Putin warns US not to supply Ukraine with defensive weapons

 "It's hard to imagine how the self-declared republics would respond.
 Perhaps they would deploy weapons to other conflict zones."

+Putin also said Russia intended to draft a resolution for consideration in the United Nations Security Council, suggesting armed U.N. peacekeepers be deployed to eastern Ukraine to help protect ceasefire monitors from the Organization for Security and Cooperation in Europe (OSCE) there.

+"It would help resolve the problem in eastern Ukraine," said Putin, saying that a slew of preconditions would need to be met before any such deployment happened.

-(Reporting by Denis Pinchuk; Writing by Andrew Osborn; Editing by Gareth Jones)
+(Reporting by Denis Pinchuk; Writing by Andrew Osborn; Editing by Gareth Jones/Christian Lowe)